ds5678/CanneryManufacturing/README.md

 2. Download the latest version of `CanneryManufacturing.dll` and `CanneryManufacturing.modcomponent` from the [releases page](https://github.com/ds5678/CanneryManufacturing/releases).
 3. Download the latest version of `ModComponent.dll` from the [releases page](https://github.com/ds5678/ModComponent/releases).
 4. Download the latest version of `ModSettings.dll` from its [release page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-5. Move `AssetLoader.dll`, `ModComponent.dll`, and `ModSettings.dll` into the Mods folder in your TLD install directory.
+5. Move `ModComponent.dll` and `ModSettings.dll` into the Mods folder in your TLD install directory.
-6. Run the game once.
-ModComponent may create some directories in your mods folder.
+6. Run The Long Dark once.
+It should generate a subfolder called `ModComponentZips` in your mods folder.
 7. Move `CanneryManufacturing.dll` into your mods folder
 8. Move `CanneryManufacturing.modcomponent` into the `ModComponentZips` folder.